 Apple Blackberry Crumble, Apple Blackberry Crisp, it's always a treat, whatever you choose to call it!
-While apples and blackberries ripen in the late summer and early fall, they're both available in stores year-round now.
-This gluten-free crisp is one you can enjoy at any time of year.
+While apples and blackberries ripen in the late summer and early fall, they're both available in stores year-round.
+This gluten-free apple blackberry crumble is one you can enjoy at any time of year.

 - sweetener: honey, maple syrup, coconut sugar, brown sugar, or 0-calorie Monkfruit sweetener.
 All work well.